Gummy Smile – Causes & Treatments

 The optimal smile line appearance should reveal the least amount of gum tissue possible.
 Gum tissue visible in the smile line should have balanced, even contours that are in harmony with the upper lip.
 It is for this reason that many people with a gummy smile or excessive gingival display feel their smile to be unattractive, oftentimes feeling reluctant to smile at all.

-However, depending on the factors causing a gummy smile, more serious underlying dental conditions could be present.
-For example, if you have a gummy smile caused as a result of how the teeth erupted and how the jaw developed, you may also have an uncomfortable or improper bite (see occlusion) that could ultimately affect your long-term oral health.
+However, more serious underlying dental conditions could be present.
+For example, if you have a gummy smile caused as a result of how the teeth erupted and how the jaw developed, you may also have an uncomfortable or improper bite that could ultimately affect your long-term oral health.

 If you think you have a gummy smile, visit your dentist for confirmation and treatment options.
 Your dentist will examine your mouth, teeth and gums to determine the extent of the excessive gingival display and any possible causes.
 This examination may involve conventional and/or digital impressions of your teeth and gums.
 You may also need X-ray imaging so that the tooth roots and jaw bone can be carefully examined.

-If you suffer from a severe gummy smile, your dentist may refer you to a specialist, like a periodontist, orthodontist or an oral surgeon.
-Depending on the nature of your specific clinical condition, treatment for your gummy smile could include one or more of the following:
+Your dentist may refer you to a specialist, like a periodontist, orthodontist or an oral surgeon.
+Depending on the nature of your specific clinical condition, treatment could include one or more of the following:

 - Same-day laser treatments (in minor cases).